BeyondATC/BeyondATC_Wiki/docs/support/bug-reporting.md

 - Steps to reproduce (if known)
 - Your **log file** – this is vital for devs
 - Optionally: a screenshot, short video, or clip

+Post your report in the appropriate thread in the `Bug / Issue Reporting` section of the Discord.

 > 💡 The goal isn’t to be perfect — it’s to provide enough context for devs to trace, understand and reproduce the issue.